longlivedpeople/AODAnalysis/README.md

-# IFCALongLivedAnalysis
+# IFCALongLivedAnalysis (AOD format)

-This framework is devoted to get the relevant collections from MINIAOD and put them into plain trees in the context of the Long Lived analysis developed at IFCA.
+This framework is devoted to get the relevant collections from AOD and put them into plain trees in the context of the Long Lived analysis developed at IFCA.

-Installation
+## Installation

 cmsrel CMSSW_9_4_4